 If you answered “no” to any or all of these questions, you have a case of negligent security on your hands and we advise you to contact one of our premises liability lawyers now to discuss your rights as a victim and to see if the circumstances of your accident qualify you for compensation.

 Injuries Suffered in Premises Liability Cases

 Many premises liability cases involve slip-and-fall accidents.
 Slip-and-fall accidents can result in injuries ranging from sprains, strains and lacerations to multiple bone fractures, traumatic brain injuries and spinal cord damage.

-What to do after an Accident
+What to do After a Premises Accident

 If you have been injured on someone else’s property, there are several steps you can take to ensure that your legal rights are protected:

 - Make sure you file a report with the property owner or manager and then obtain a copy of that report.
 Filing such as report not only documents the incident, but also helps pinpoint the date, time and manner in which the injury occurred.